poldham/covidlens/README.md

 <!-- badges: end -->

-The goal of covidlens dataset package is to make the [Lens Patent Collection of Covid-19 patents](https://about.lens.org/covid-19/) created by Osmat Jefferson and the Lens team available to the R and wider patent analytics community.
+The goal of covidlens dataset package is to make the [Lens Collection of Covid-19 patents and scientific literature](https://about.lens.org/covid-19/) created by Osmat Jefferson and the Lens team available to the R and wider patent analytics community.

 There are three types of data available in the Lens collections: